-To do the search, you'll need to visit the Cook County Circuit Court Archives on the eleventh floor of the Daley Center, 50 W. Washington, Room 1113.
-They're open weekdays from 8:30 am to 4:30 pm.
-You'll need to go through security to access the building so pack light and leave things like scissors at home.
+To search indexes, visit the Cook County Circuit Court Archives on the eleventh floor of the Daley Center, 50 W. Washington, Room 1113, open weekdays 8:30 am to 4:30 pm.
+You'll need to go through security to access the building so pack light and leave things like cameras, pocket knives, and banjos home.

-Once you're at the Archives, you'll need to consult a microfilm index to find a case numbers for divorces 1871-1963.
+Consult the microfilmed indexes to find a case numbers for divorces 1871-1963.
 There are two courts to search—Circuit Court and Superior Court—and both have plaintiff and defendant indexes.
-If you know the names of both husband and wife, you'll just need to search one or the other.
-If you only know one name, you'll have to search both.
+If you know the names of both parties, search either the plaintiff or the defendant indexes.
+If you know only one name, search both.

-The earlier indexes are computer-generated alphabetical printouts and they're fairly easy to use if you put them on the smaller front-screen reader.
-If you use the larger reader that projects to a flat white surface, you'll probably want to use a magnifying glass because the print will be small.
+The earlier indexes are computer-generated alphabetical printouts and they're easy to use if you put them on the smaller front-screen reader.
+If you use the larger reader that projects to a flat white surface, ask to borrow a magnifying glass because the print will be small.

 An index entry for a divorce includes the names of the husband and wife (no maiden names), the case number, and, for some years, the date the case was filed.
 Case numbers include a year, a letter, and a number.
 For example, 94-C-13647.

-From 1964 forward, the first step is to consult a Domestic Relations Division Index.
-1964-1980 is on microfiche.
-1981 forward is electronic.
+From 1964 forward, consult the Domestic Relations Division Index.
+The index for 1964-1980 is on microfiche.
+The index for 1981 forward is electronic.

-Each case generates a unique set of paper work, but the alphabetical list below will give you an idea of some of the documents you might find in a divorce file.
+Each case generates a unique set of paper work, but the alphabetical list below will give you an idea of some of the documents that might be included in a divorce file.

 Affidavit of Non-Residence

 Minimimal information; addresss is unknown; last-known address of defendant may be given

 Significant information; may be overlap with original complaint